SAI3D: Segment Any Instance in 3D Scenes: Experiment

-\paragraph{Baselines.} We compare our approach with both open-vocabulary and closed-vocabulary baselines.
-For open-vocabulary methods, we compare against SAM3D~\cite{yang2023sam3d} and UnScene3D~\cite{rozenberszki2023unscene3d}, which both leverage information extracted from large pre-trained models.
-Notably, SAM3D is very similar to our approach by building upon the automatic mask generation of SAM, but differs in the merging process.
-Unlike our approach based on 3D primitives, SAM3D projects 2D masks onto 3D and iteratively merges them frame by frame, which overlooks the global geometry properties of the 3D scene.
-In addition, We also compare with the traditional point grouping methods like HDBSCAN~\cite{mcinnes2017accelerated} and Felzenszwalb’s algorithm~\cite{felzenszwalb2004efficient}, as well as a feature clustering method~\cite{nunes2022unsupervised}.
-For closed-vocabulary comparison, we select Mask3D~\cite{schult2023mask3d}, the state-of-the-art transformer-based method, as our baseline.
+\textbf{Baselines.} We compare our approach with both closed-vocabulary and open-vocabulary baselines. \yd{ {Mask3D} is the state-of-the-art, transformer-based method, supervised with training data.
+For open-vocabulary methods, we compare with the recent SAM3D \cite{yang2023sam3d}, UnScene3D \cite{rozenberszki2023unscene3d}, and OVIR-3D \cite{lu2023ovir}.} Notably, SAM3D is very similar to our approach by building upon the automatic mask generation of SAM, but differs in the merging process.
+Unlike our approach based on 3D primitives, SAM3D projects 2D masks onto 3D and iteratively merges them frame by frame, which overlooks the global geometry properties of the 3D scene. {OpenMask3D} \cite{takmaz2023openmask3d} is built upon {Mask3D} with supervised mask proposals and open-vocabulary semantic assignment.
+In addition, We also compare with the traditional point grouping methods like {HDBSCAN}~\cite{mcinnes2017accelerated} and {Felzenszwalb}’s algorithm~\cite{felzenszwalb2004efficient}, as well as a {feature clustering} method~\cite{nunes2022unsupervised}.